jeffmakes/pi-data-recovery/README.md

 # Recovering data from a bricked Raspberry Pi CM4

 ## The Problem
-I like the CM4, but it's pretty easy to blow them up.
+I like the CM4, but it's pretty easy to blow it up.
 The PMIC doesn't have any kind of overcurrent protection, so if you short any rail to ground, or any pin driven high, it will die.
 Replacement PMIC's are *almost* available, but not quite.
 Earlier versions of the chip are on sale from Mouser, etc., but not the P4 revision that's on the Pi 4 / CM4.
 That may have changed by the time you're reading this.
 In any case, replacing the PMIC won't help if your SoC is also dead.

 I've blown up three of them so far by doing various stupid things.
 They're not expensive, but if you've got some critical data stored on one and it ain't backed up properly - expect trouble.

 To avoid cross-compilation I had been doing quite a lot of work on the Pi itself, working on a custom kernel module.
-I hadn't noticed, but a pile of vital files weren't checked into git, and I'd been a bit sloppy with regular pushes anyway, so when I accidentally dropped a scope probe on the PCB my heart sank.
+I hadn't noticed, but a pile of vital files weren't checked into git, and I'd been a bit sloppy with regular pushes anyway, so, when I accidentally dropped a scope probe on the PCB, dread gradually crept over me.

 ## The Solution
 Luckily, eMMC chips are electrically compatible with [micro]SD cards, so all we need to do is convert the dead CM4 into an SD card.
 What follows is a description of how I figured out how to do it, and a guide for you to follow if you find yourself in a similar situation.
+I've gone into some detail because you could use the same method for other Pis, or other SBC's for that matter.

 There is an alternative solution - tools exist that can directly read a desoldered eMMC chip.
 They are used by people who recover data from phones.
-However, they're quite expensive and it would have taken a few days to get my hands on one, so I took the path less trodden.
+However, it would have taken several days to get my hands on one, and they're pretty expensive for a single-purpose tool.

 ## Gathering the information
 In principle, all we need to know for this hack is the locations on the CM4 board of each of the eMMC bus signals.
 Once those are known, we can connect them to something that can read SD cards, e.g. a USB SD reader and suck out the data.

 First I needed a sacrificial CM4.
 Luckily one was available (see above) so no problems there.
 I removed various chips to get access to the signals, then traced them out.

-I've done this once, so you don't have to do it yourself or sacrifice any hardware, but I'll include a description of my method because it could be applied to other Pis, or other SBC's for that matter.
+I've done this once, so you don't have to do it yourself unless you're working on a different platform.

 ### Clearing the decks
 I don't have an x-ray machine, so I had to probe around with a multimeter like a caveman.
 Where to start?
 Well, we know the signals need to get to the pads of the eMMC, so I desoldered that with a hot-air reflow station.